Article taken from the November/December 2013 issue of the Women's Health Activist Newsletter.

-Early this year, I heard Sophia’s story, and it has stuck with me ever since.
-Sophia is an undocumented Latina immigrant living in Texas.
-Because of her immigration status, she is locked out of our health care system.
-Neither her nor her husband’s employer offers health insurance and, although Sophia’s family would qualify for Medicaid coverage on the basis of income, they are barred from participating in the program because they are undocumented.
+Neither Sophia's nor her husband’s employer offers health insurance and, although her family would qualify for Medicaid coverage on the basis of income, they are barred from participating in the program because they are undocumented.
 They are too afraid to enroll their children, who are U.S. citizens.
 While a handful of Texas clinics serve undocumented women’s health needs, none are easy to get to, and even the sliding scale fees are beyond Sophia’s reach.

 A few years ago, Sophia experienced a painful gynecological problem and needed care.
 Without options, however, she suffered without care until she finally became desperate.
 Eventually, she was forced to cross the border into Mexico to seek care there; pay a coyote to bring her back into the U.S. by swimming across the Rio Grande; and risk the dangers of sexual assault, violence, and deportation.

 Because immigrant women often live in the shadows, it is hard to know how many share Sophia’s story — but we do know that millions of immigrant women share her circumstances.
 As Congress debates immigration reform, many women’s health advocates and immigrants are watching closely to see how reform efforts might address this population’s barriers to accessing health care.
 Unfortunately, the proposals currently under consideration in the U.S. House and Senate perpetuate — and even exacerbate — these barriers, making stories like Sophia’s the heartbreaking status quo of immigrant women in the United States.